liaverg/CutePyCompiler/README.md

  ### About
  CutePy is a simple educational programming language that is based on Python.
- CutePy progam files have a .cpy extension.
+ Progam files written in this language have a .cpy extension.

  The CutePyCompiler is written in Python.
 It performs all the compiler stages:
  * Lexical Analysis